clojure-emacs/inf-clojure/README.md

 support will be deprecated in the foreseeable future.
 If you use the same project often, make a dir-locals file with this information in `inf-clojure-custom-startup`.

-Note that if you decide _NOT_ to use the socket repl, it is highly recommended you disable output coloring and/or readline facilities: `inf-clojure` does not filter out ASCII escape characters at the moment and will not behave correctly.
+Note that if you decide _NOT_ to use the socket REPL, it is highly recommended you disable output coloring and/or readline facilities: `inf-clojure` does not filter out ASCII escape characters at the moment and will not behave correctly.